This post may contain affiliate links and I may earn a commission from qualifying purchases. Please read my disclosure policy.

-Have you heard of Dynamite roll?
-Well, if you haven’t then read my recipe for Dynamite sushi roll along with a recipe for Ehomaki and Futomaki sushi rolls.
+Have you ever heard of Dynamite roll?
+Well, there is actually such a thing and if you haven’t tried it before then read my recipe for Dynamite sushi roll along with a recipe for Ehomaki and Futomaki sushi rolls.

 I was planning to publish this post in February to match it with the Japanese traditional holiday, but I got busy with other things and it was delayed a little.